kearutherford/BerkeleyForestsAnalytics/README.md

     left as such for design = “SRS” or design = “FFS”.

 4.  `fpc_data` An optional dataframe or tibble.
-Incorporates the finite population correction factor (FPC; see “Background information for further data summarization: Finite population correction factor” below for further details on the definition of the FPC and when the FPC is applicable).
+Incorporates the finite population correction factor (FPC; see [Finite population correction factor](#fpcf-backround) in “Background information for further data summarization” below for further details on the definition of the FPC and when the FPC is applicable).
 The default is set to “not_needed”.
 Required columns depend on the sampling design:

     - If sampling design is simple random:
       - **time:** Optional.
 As described above.